Ofir Libstein: Personal life and death

 Libstein was married to Vered and had four children.

 On October 7, 2023, Libstein was killed by Hamas militants during the Kfar Aza massacre as part of the October 7 attacks.
 Libstein was a member of the regional council's local security team.
 His 19-year-old son Nitzan was also killed in massacre.
 Nitzan was considered missing until his body was found 12 days later.

 Mayor of San Diego Todd Gloria, whose city was a sister city with Sha'ar Hanegev paid tribute to Libstein on behalf of the city of San Diego.
 Former mayor Kevin Faulconer and San Diego Police Department chief Shelley Zimmerman publicly shared that Libstein "was a wonderful man."

 Tributes

 During the Israeli invasion of Gaza, Israeli soldiers in Beit Hanoun in Gaza discovered Hamas tunnels connected to a civilian home.
 The troops' team leader, who was Libstein's nephew, dedicated the demolishing of the tunnels to Libstein.

+In June 2024, Ofir's brother, Doron Libshtein, established the "Or Ofir Foundation" in memory of his brother Ofir.
+The foundation focuses on developing Jewish and Zionist leadership in Israel and throughout the world, cultivation of resilience and leadership, cultivating Jewish leadership, cultivating ties between Israel and the diaspora.

 In November, the Israeli government announced that a new community built in the Negev would be named Ofir, after Libstein.
 The naming decision was made by Israeli Prime Minister Benjamin Netanyahu and Israeli housing minister Yitzhak Goldknopf.

 On December 18, 2023, the Habonim Dror movement, of which Libstein was chairman before his murder, inaugurated the Or Ofir Foundation in honor of Libstein.
 The foundation would build on Libstein's commitment to community building and leadership.
 Former acting Israeli Prime Minister Tzipi Livni, among other, is on the foundation's board of directors.